NERSC/timemory/docs/features.md

 ## Plot Generation in Python

-The results from TiMemory can be serialized to JSON and the JSON output can be used to produce performance plots via the standalone `timemory-plotter` or `timemory.plotting` Python module.
+The results from timemory can be serialized to JSON and the JSON output can be used to produce performance plots via the standalone `timemory-plotter` or `timemory.plotting` Python module.
 For roofline analysis, the `timemory.roofline` module can be used.